Muschatt History, Family Crest & Coats of Arms

 Early Notables of the Muschatt family (pre 1700)

-More information is included under the topic Early Muschatt Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Muschatt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Muschatt family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Muschatt or a variant listed above: George Muschcat, who settled in Philadelphia in 1774; Martin Muscheck settled in Philadelphia in 1867; John Fitchett settled in Virginia in 1635; William and Rebecca Fitchett settled in Philadelphia in 1773..

 - ^ Cleveland, Dutchess of The Battle Abbey Roll with some Account of the Norman Lineages.
 London: John Murray, Abermarle Street, 1889.
 Print.
 Volume 2 of 3

 - ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.